 - Possess a valid driver’s license

-- Have no visible piercing (ears are acceptable) or tattoos on the head, neck or hands
+- Have no visible piercings (ears are acceptable) or tattoos on the head, neck, or hands

 - Have no felony convictions or domestic violence convictions within the past 10 years